 With experience teaching over 500 students each year, she became deeply involved in IEP meetings and advocating for her students, particularly in her most meaningful class, Adaptive PE.

-Notably, Alexis is the first and only Pro Se Litigant to win a Due Process Hearing in South Carolina, achieving this both as a parent and an advocate.
-She has successfully written appeals in the second tier of State Level Review.
+Notably, Alexis is the first and only Pro Se Litigant to win a Due Process Hearing in South Carolina, achieving this both as a parent and as an Advocate.
+She has also successfully written appeals in the second tier of State Level Review.
+This experience, expertise, knowledge and wisdom regarding educational law and compliance can not be bought or taught.

-Additionally, her expertise extends to advising and assisting parents in the state of North Carolina's OAH, where she has also been successful in winning DPC's and has been successful in settling complaints prior to a hearing.
+This expertise extends to advising and assisting parents in the state of North Carolina's OAH as well, where she has also been successful in winning DPC's and has been successful in settling complaints prior to a hearing.

 Her brother Justin is a Financial Compliance and Contract Attorney in NYC, and is CFO at DUB international, while his wife works as an Occupational Therapist.